 \subsection{cosmological interpretation:}

-From the critical points analysis we observe some physically interesting phenomena such as for some parameter restrictions the point A describes the matter dominated phase of the universe which is always decelerating in nature and here Umami chaplygin gas behaves as dust like fluid (see figure \ref{fig:A B C} for $\omega=1.5$ and $\lambda=0.01$ and the barotropic fluid is taken as radiation i.e $\gamma_{m}=\frac{1}{3}$).
+From the critical points analysis we observe some physically interesting phenomena in the evolution of the universe such as for some parameter restrictions, the point A describes the matter dominated phase of the universe which is always decelerating in nature.
+Here, Umami chaplygin gas behaves as dust like fluid (see figure \ref{fig:A B C} for $\omega=1.5$ and $\lambda=0.01$) and the barotropic fluid is taken as radiation i.e $\gamma_{m}=\frac{1}{3}$).